Apilan and kota mara

 Apilan and kota mara are two Malay nautical terms which refers to the structure on a vessel where the cannon is installed.
 This term is used especially on Malay ships and boats.

 Apilan

 Apilan (or ampilan) is the wooden gunshield found in Malay prahus where cannons are placed.
 It has a hole to place long gun, and sometimes swivel gun can be placed over the top of the apilan.
 Apilan is not permanent, it can be assembled, disassembled, and moved.
 The crew of Malay prahu operated the long gun behind an apilan.
 The apilan usually situated at the bow of a prahu.
 This gun-shield was only put on when the ship went into action.
 Sunting apilan is the name given to two lelas or light guns standing on the gun-shield of a heavy gun.

 Etymology

 Apilan is a true Malay word, it was not descended from any word.
-It is also a standalone word, due to the fact that the syllable is api-lan instead of apil-an.
+It is also a standalone word, because the syllable is api-lan instead of apil-an.